aloknsingh/ds_xgboost_clf_4_imbalance_data/README.md

 Using XGBoost as our tool of choice, we will highlight classification performance metrics such as ROC curve, Precision-Recall curve, and Confusion Matrix.

 We then offer multiple strategies to improve our classifier performance.

+### 6. Inference Discussion (Generalization and Prediction)

+In many ML training applications, there is the risk that the model won't generalize enough for unknown data.
+To mitigate this, it is recommended that data scientists do generalization error testing.
+This involves running cross validated models to predict on held-out data, to see it's performance on test data.
+But it's important that we don't look at held-out data or use it in training because this can make our model training biased and result in a large generalization error.

 ## Sample Output